Q&A: Anselm Chu, Managing Director & School Director, Singapore (Cambodia) International Academy

 3. How does SCIA support students with different learning styles and needs?

 SCIA employs an inquiry-based approach and differentiated instructions in the classroom.
-Our teachers are well-versed to teach in mixed-ability classrooms.
+Our teachers are well-versed in teaching in mixed-ability classrooms.
 Lessons are designed based on our educators’ assessment and understanding of students’ needs and learning styles.
-Students are then grouped according to their shared interests, topic or learning ability for the assignments.
-This provides opportunities for tailored learning activities that cater to the students’ strengths whilst attaining the same learning objectives.
+Students are then grouped according to their shared interests, topics, or learning abilities for assignments.
+This approach provides opportunities for tailored learning activities that cater to the students' strengths while still attaining the same learning objectives.

-SCIA also provides opportunities for students to enhance their learning through enrichment classes.
-The SCIA Booster series focuses on core subjects, providing additional grounding, coaching and support for academic success.
-The SCIA Extension series goes beyond the basic subject syllabi and may cover more advanced topics.
-It provides a platform for like-minded students to meet and mutually develop their interests.
-In addition, SCIA has put in place talent development programmes, aimed at discovering and developing our students’ strengths and potential in academics, leadership and entrepreneurship.
+SCIA also offers enrichment classes to further enhance student learning.
+The SCIA Booster series focuses on core subjects, providing additional grounding, coaching, and support for academic success.
+The SCIA Extension series goes beyond the basic subject syllabi and may cover more advanced topics, offering a platform for like-minded students to meet and mutually develop their interests.

 4. SCIA places an emphasis on trilingual education.
 In your opinion, what are the key benefits of children and students receiving a trilingual education from an early age?

-At SCIA, we offer a trilingual education – English, Chinese and Khmer.
-While we prepare our students to be future-ready, we also emphasise the importance of embracing the Cambodian culture through learning the Khmer language.
-As China continues to play a key role in the international economics with the One Belt One Road (OBOR) initiative, the Chinese language will be increasingly used in business communications.
-Research has also shown there is a significant impact on children’s cognitive development when they learn two or more languages[1] at a young age.
+At SCIA, we offer a trilingual education – English, Chinese, and Khmer.
+While we prepare our students to be future-ready, we also emphasise the importance of embracing Cambodian culture through learning the Khmer language.
+As China continues to play a key role in international economics with the One Belt One Road (OBOR) initiative, the Chinese language is becoming increasingly important in business communications.

 5. Are there any new programmes/facilities in SCIA that you would like to share?

-Nestled in the heart of One Park, Phnom Penh City Center, SCIA’s spaces are designed to encourage creative thinking, innovation, collaboration and communication.
-We offer a vibrant city campus with amenities such as retail outlets, cafés and restaurants in close proximity.
-Some of our key facilities include a 300-seater auditorium and a multipurpose hub, a makerspace and an International Assembly Space for Model United Nations.
+Nestled in the heart of One Park, Phnom Penh City Center, SCIA’s spaces are designed to encourage creative thinking, innovation, collaboration, and communication.
+Our vibrant city campus is surrounded by retail outlets, cafés, and restaurants, creating an enriching environment for students.

-We have a strategic partnership with the Singapore Science Centre to start a mini Science Centre at SCIA and launch a wide spectrum of STEM-related programmes.
-With this partnership, SCIA is willing to assist other schools in Phnom Penh to boost their STEM Teaching & Learning.
+Additionally, SCIA has a strategic partnership with the Singapore Science Centre to start a mini Science Centre at SCIA, launching a wide spectrum of STEM-related programmes.
+Through this partnership, SCIA also plans to assist other schools in Phnom Penh to enhance their STEM Teaching & Learning.

-We have also successfully organised two Teen Entrepreneur Challenges, in which the participants come up with new business ideas using Design Thinking, assisted by SCIA educators.
-We will continue to host more Teen Entrepreneur Challenges in the future.
+We have also successfully organized two Teen Entrepreneur Challenges, where participants come up with new business ideas using Design Thinking, assisted by SCIA educators.
+These challenges encourage creativity and entrepreneurship among our students, and we plan to continue hosting these events in the future.

 A workshop conducted by the Singapore Science Centre at SCIA’s STEM Festival

 SCIA is offering scholarships and study awards for January 2019 admission.
-Interested applicants are welcome to attend the scholarship information session on 8 September and 29 September, 10AM – 11:30AM.
+Interested applicants are invited to attend the scholarship information session on: